Skip to content

 Are leaks covered by home insurance?

-Most buildings insurance policies will cover you for burst pipes and water leaks as standard.
+Most buildings insurance policies cover you for burst pipes and water leaks as standard.
 This is usually classed as an ‘escape of water’, whether it’s caused by burst pipes, blocked drains or a leaky washing machine.

 But you might not be covered for a slow leak that you knew about but failed to repair.